 “On behalf of all our participants, we would like to thank Nestle and Dementia Australia for providing this experience and look forward to more opportunities to use this technology in other areas of Queensland.”

 A Day in the Life has been designed with input from leading industry chef Tibor Paller, and dementia experts from the Centre for Dementia Learning.
-The workshop encourages and facilitates discussion amongst the whole team to determine unique requirements, and develop ideas for future practice improvement.
+The workshop encourages and facilitates discussion among the whole team to determine unique requirements, and develop ideas for future improvement.

 The A Day in the Life – Mealtime experience will launch later this year.
 For more information, please contact Dementia Australia’s Centre for Dementia Learning team on 1300 DEMENTIA (1300 336 368) or email firstname.lastname@example.org

 I am strongly interested in this workshop.
 Would you please notify once bookings are open.
 Kind regards.
 Georgia Tzempetzi

 This is fantastic we just need it for other moments in a dementias person day